-Both Files 1 and 2 of the dental public use data set contain 21,511 dental event records; of these records, 21,151 are associated with persons having a positive person-level weight (WTDPER98).
+The 1999 dental public use data set contains 23,169 dental event records; of these records, 22,757 are associated with persons having a positive person-level weight (PERWT99F).
 This file includes dental event records for all household survey respondents who resided in eligible responding households and reported at least one dental event.
-Each record represents one household-reported dental event that occurred during calendar year 1998.
-Dental visits known to have occurred after December 31, 1998 are not included on this file.
+Each record represents one household-reported dental event that occurred during calendar year 1999.
+Dental visits known to have occurred after December 31, 1999 are not included on this file.
 Some household respondents may have multiple dental events and thus will be represented in multiple records on this file.
 Other household respondents may have reported no dental events and thus will have no records on this file.
-These data were collected during the 1998 portion of round 3, and rounds 4 and 5 for Panel 2, as well as rounds 1, 2, and the 1998 portion of round 3 for Panel 3 of the MEPS HC.
+These data were collected during the 1999 portion of Round 3 (Round 2 for some cases, see DVR2FLAG), and Rounds 4 and 5 for Panel 3, as well as Rounds 1, 2, and the 1999 portion of Round 3 for Panel 4 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 1998 eligibility (i.e., persons with a positive 1998 full-year person-level sampling weight (WTDPER98 > 0)), or - b) Be classified as either an eligible non-key person or an eligible out-of-scope person who responded for his or her entire period of 1998 eligibility, and belonged to a family (i.e., all persons with the same value for FAMID) in which all eligible family members responded for their entire period of 1998 eligibility, and at least one family member had a positive 1998 full-year person weight (i.e., eligible non-key or eligible out-of-scope persons who are members of a family all of whose members have a positive 1998 full-year family-level weight (WTFAM98>0)).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 1999 eligibility (i.e., persons with a positive 1999 full-year person-level sampling weight (PERWT99F > 0)), or - b) Be classified as either an eligible non-key person or an eligible out-of-scope person who responded for his or her entire period of 1999 eligibility, and belonged to a family (i.e., all persons with the same value for FAMID) in which all eligible family members responded for their entire period of 1999 eligibility, and at least one family member had a positive 1999 full-year person weight (i.e., eligible non-key or eligible out-of-scope persons who are members of a family all of whose members have a positive 1999 full-year family-level weight (WTFAM99>0)).

-Please refer to Attachment 1 for definitions of keyness, in-scope and eligibility.
+Please refer to Attachment 1 for definitions of keyness, in-scope, and eligibility.

-Each dental event record on File 1 includes the following: date of the dental event; type of provider seen, if visit was due to an accident; reason for dental event; procedure(s) associated with the dental event; whether or not medicines were prescribed; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full-year personlevel weight.
+Each dental event record includes the following: date of the dental event; type of provider seen, if visit was due to an accident; reason for dental event; procedure(s) associated with the dental event; whether or not medicines were prescribed; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full-year person-level weight.